vicgomez-climax/studio/docs/blueprint.md

 Body: "We don't just install; we validate.
 Our 4-stage methodology ensures that every project meets the rigorous standards of DNV, AHCA, and ISO 9001."

-Step 1: Forensic Audit: We use our nechanical expertise and our testing and balancing experience to analyze the physics of your plant, not just the software.
+Step 1: Forensic Audit: We use our mechanical expertise and our testing and balancing experience to analyze the physics of your plant, not just the software.

 Step 2: Strategic Design: Our engineering hub produces open-protocol submittals and CAD riser diagrams.

-Step 3: Self-Performed or Subcontracted Execution: We determine the best path based on the owner's project requirements and tailor our execution to those needs
+Step 3: Self-Performed or Subcontracted Execution: We determine the best path based on the owner's project requirements and tailor our execution to those needs.

 Step 4: NEBB Validation: We test and balance the system to prove performance before we hand over the keys.